marcos2250/tnfs-1994/README.md

 > ⚠️ To play the game, you must own a legal copy of the original **3DO CD-ROM**.
 The assets from the disc are required and are not distributed with this project.

 ## Features
-- Faithful recreation of the original gameplay.
+- Faithful recreation of the original 3DO version gameplay.
-- SDL2/OpenGL 3D in pure C.
+- SDL2/OpenGL 3D and Audio in pure C without any additional libraries.

-Missing features: Sound/Music/FMVs playback, Replays and Highlights, Best times records save, and some graphics effects.
+Missing features: FMV playback, Replays and Highlights, Best times records save.

 ## How to play
 1. clone/download repo